rickstylz01/spring-mini-project/README.md

 ## Library Management System (Class Project)

 This is a class project for a Library Management System, created as part of a course or class assignment.
-The project is designed to demonstrate your understanding of software development concepts, particularly in the context of building a web application using Spring Boot.
+The project is designed to demonstrate my understanding of software development concepts, particularly in the context of building a web application using Spring Boot.

 ## Project Overview